tuaris/zetacoin-ubuntu/README.md

 	| |-- zetacoin_0.9.2.4
 	| |-- zetacoin_0.9.2.4.orig.tar.gz

-Copy the 'debian' folder from this reposirory into the 'zetacoin_<version>' directory:
+Copy the 'debian' folder from this repo into the 'zetacoin_VERSION' directory:

 	|-- directory
 	| |-- zetacoin_0.9.2.4